falcon077/falcon077/README.md

 ## Goose

 Small, opinionated, slightly sticky.
 Named after the wrong bird on purpose.
 She sits on the chair I was going to use.
-Photo lives on the install page because GitHub still thinks I am a default identicon until I change it.
+Photo lives on the sofa I love with the Goose that stole my name.

 ## not